GSA/datagov-logstack/README.md

 Name | Description
 ---- | -----------
 logstack-logstash | Logstash process that aggregates and parses log data. logstack-space-drain | Space drain monitors a CF space, and binds the log drain to applications.
 Created by the [drains plugin](https://github.com/cloudfoundry/cf-drain-cli).

+_Note: The logstack-space-drain application consumes 64MB._

 ## Development